MeGaNeKoS/Aniparse/README.md

 Aniparse is a Python library for parsing anime video filenames.
 It's simple to use, and it's based on the C++ library [Anitomy](https://github.com/erengy/anitomy) with a lot of improvement.

+## Update

+This library has already achieved its goal in a somewhat hacky way, as discussed in [issue #9](https://github.com/MeGaNeKoS/Aniparse/issues/9).
+I am aware that the last commit isn't the clean code, but I don't have much time to work on this project anymore.
+It's a sacrifice I have to make.
+I don't expect any improvements here for another year or so unless something breaks.
+If you have an interest in this project, I would suggest you take a look at the [v2-idea](https://github.com/MeGaNeKoS/Aniparse/tree/v2-idea) branch instead.
+I've documented the library's goals, how I plan to achieve them, and other details more comprehensively in that branch.

 ## Example

 The following filename